Gouranga-GH/my_portfolio_cb/README.md

 - RAG over resume + project summary
 - Hugging Face endpoint embeddings (sentence-transformers/all-MiniLM-L6-v2)
 - FAISS vector search (auto‑fallback to in‑memory search if FAISS not available)
-- Guardrails: add portfolio link only when the answer is out of context
+- Simple validation: add portfolio link only when the answer is out of context
 - Streamlit chat UI with history; Top‑K is fixed to 8
 - Light theme + gradient styling aligned with portfolio